Roamee ProRoamee Pro

 Best sunset spots in Antananarivo?+

-Roamee Pro offers free self-guided walking tours in Antananarivo.
+Roamee Pro offers free walking tours in Antananarivo.
 Its photography tour includes the best sunset viewpoints in Antananarivo near Rova of Antananarivo (Queen's Palace) and Analakely Market — with golden hour timing tips and walking directions to reach each spot.